 2. Get the right equipment ready before trying to potty train.
 There are a ton of great potty training products on the market, many of which will be extremely helpful during the process.
 We suggest you do some research on potty chairs, toilet seat covers, step stools for the potty and sink, and some extra containers of Lysol wipes to help clean the floor and toilet!
 Messes will happen, and you'll be prepared.
 In terms of toilet seat covers, there are many options that are cute, fun, comfortable, and easy to put on and take off.
 For boys, you want a toilet seat cover or potty chair that has a splash guard on the front.
 When little boys have to go pee really badly, pee can shoot up at unexpected angles, so having an extra splash guard can save your floor and bath rug and keep cleanups to a minimum.
 Potty chairs are a great option if you're willing to spend a little extra on the potty training process.
 The potty chair is basically a miniature toilet that is the right height for your kid to straddle and sit down onto.
 One of the big hurdles for little kids is climbing up onto an adult toilet and worrying about falling in or off.
 A child's size potty chair gives a great boost of confidence, helps them feel like they have a special place to do their stuff, and makes it more likely that they will be able to use the potty without your immediate help.
 Once you have all the right equipment, then begin the journey.
 Don't switch things up after unsuccessfully trying.
 Instead, buy it and set it up first.
 Below is some of our favorite potty training equipment.

 3. Invest in some training pants (or pull-up potty training diapers).
-Once your child seems to be gravitating toward the potty the majority of the time they have to pee or poo, try the transition to cloth training pants or pull-up training diapers.
+Once your child seems to be gravitating toward the potty the majority of the time they have to pee or poo, try the transition away from disposable diapers to cloth training pants or pull-up training diapers.
 Training pants and diapers will make your kid feel like a big girl or boy, make them feel special, and help reinforce their progress.
 Pull-ups don't have the absorbancy of a regular diaper, but what they do have is the ability to quickly pull them up and down without the complicated closures.
 And the lack of absorbancy is a good thing: the more your child can feel they've peed or pooped, the better.
-Ordinary diapers do a good job absorbing and keeping pee and poop away from your child's skin, but pull-up diapers are thinner and keep things up close and personal.
+The best disposable diapers do a good job absorbing and keeping pee and poop away from your child's skin, but pull-up diapers are thinner and keep things up close and personal.
 Harder for them to ignore it once the deed is done!
 Cloth training pants are awesome too, as long as you're willing to do the dirty laundry!
 Once your child learns to get themselves ready for potty time (pulling down the training pants), and get them pulled back up afterwards, they are in a great and independent position to make some serious potty training progress.
 If you can find some training/pull-ups with your child's favorite characters, that can be even better incentive for them!
 Here are some great training pants and pull-up diaper options: